HyperSafeD/chilly/contracts/test.md

 ---

-## 3. Order Confirmation Tests (confirmOrder)
+## 3. Order Confirmation Tests (confirmOrder) ✅ COMPLETED

-### Missing Tests:
+### Completed Tests:
-- [ ] **Should confirm order (seller only)**
+- [x] **Should confirm order (seller only)**
-  - Test that seller can confirm pending order
+  - ✅ Test that seller can confirm pending order
-  - Test that status changes from Pending to Confirmed
+  - ✅ Test that status changes from Pending to Confirmed
-  - Test that `updatedAt` timestamp is updated
+  - ✅ Test that `updatedAt` timestamp is updated
-  - Test that OrderStatusUpdated event is emitted
+  - ✅ Test that OrderStatusUpdated event is emitted

-- [ ] **Should enforce authorization**
+- [x] **Should enforce authorization**
-  - Test that buyer cannot confirm order
+  - ✅ Test that buyer cannot confirm order
-  - Test that non-participant cannot confirm order
+  - ✅ Test that non-participant cannot confirm order
-  - Test that only seller can confirm
+  - ✅ Test that only seller can confirm

-- [ ] **Should enforce status requirements**
+- [x] **Should enforce status requirements**
-  - Test that order must be in Pending status
+  - ✅ Test that order must be in Pending status
-  - Test that confirmed order cannot be confirmed again
+  - ✅ Test that confirmed order cannot be confirmed again
-  - Test that order must exist
+  - ✅ Test that order must exist

-- [ ] **Should emit correct events**
+- [x] **Should emit correct events**
-  - Test OrderStatusUpdated event with oldStatus = Pending, newStatus = Confirmed
+  - ✅ Test OrderStatusUpdated event with oldStatus = Pending, newStatus = Confirmed

 ---